toorajam/beginners-programming-exercises/conditions.md

 * These exercises are designed to practice coding with conditions.
 * Keep the order of the exercises.
 The first one is the simplest, and the hardest is the last one.
-* Your task is to write a body for each exercise to print the desired output.
+* Your task is to write a code for each exercise to print the desired output.
-* Programming language does not matter.
-Change the function syntax into your language syntax but keep the inputs.
-* Do not change the number of inputs.
 * Do not use the programming language's prepared functions.
-* Do not forget to test your code with special inputs like 0, 1, 2, and a large number.
+* Do not forget! keep the final result in a variable.

 ## Prerequisites
 * variables